Skip to main content

 transitionWithContextfun <C : Any> transitionWithContext(newState: S,sideEffect: E,transitionBuilder: ContextTransitionBuilder<T, C>.() -> Unit,) The State Machine will transition from the current state to [newState]

 transitionWithContextfun <C : Any> transitionWithContext(newState: S,sideEffect: E,priority: Int,transitionBuilder: ContextTransitionBuilder<T, C>.() -> Unit,)The State Machine will transition from the current state to [newState], and you can specify priority for this transition.
-The validation will share a context
+The validation will share a context.

 StateMachine